All factors being equal, most homeowners would choose to install central air conditioning over A/C window units.

 - Difficult To Install: Window units are heavy and it is a touchy balancing act to get them in the windows.
 Second-story windows are even harder.

-- Prevents You From Opening Window: As long as the unit is in the window, you cannot open the window to enjoy fresh air (though you can turn on the fan to bring in fresh air, without activating the compressor).
+- Prevents You From Opening Window: As long as the unit is in the window, you cannot open the window to enjoy the fresh air (though you can turn on the fan to bring in the fresh air, without activating the compressor).

 - Potential For Damaging Windows: No matter how hard you try to sensitively install your window unit, the chance that you may damage weatherstripping or tracks is high.